LGD: Label-guided Self-distillation for Object Detection: Experiment

 \subsection{Experiments Setup}

-The proposed framework is built on the Detectron2 benchmark \cite{wu2019detectron2}.
-Experiments are running with batch size 16 on 8 GPUs.
-Inputs are resized such that shorter sides are no more than 800 pixels following common settings.
+The proposed framework is built upon Detectron2 \cite{wu2019detectron2}.
+Experiments are run with batch size 16 on 8 GPUs.
+Inputs are resized such that shorter sides are no more than 800 pixels.
 We use SGD optimizer with $0.9$ momentum and $10^{-4}$ weight decay.
-The multi-head attention in the inter-object relation adapter uses $T=8$ concurrent heads following common practice.
-For brevity, we denote by R-50, R-101 and R-101 DCN for the ResNet-50, ResNet-101 and ResNet-101 with deformable convolutions v2 \cite{zhu2019deformable}.
-Main experiments are validated on the challenging MS-COCO \cite{lin2014microsoft} dataset that we also testify on others: Pascal VOC \cite{Everingham10} and CrowdHuman \cite{shao2018crowdhuman}.
+The multi-head attention in inter-object relation adapter uses $T=8$ heads following common practice.
+For brevity, we denote by R-50, R-101 and R-101 DCN for ResNet-50, ResNet-101 and ResNet-101 with deformable convolutions v2 \cite{zhu2019deformable}.
+Main experiments are validated on MS-COCO \cite{lin2014microsoft} dataset that we also testify on others: Pascal VOC \cite{Everingham10} and CrowdHuman \cite{shao2018crowdhuman}.

-\textbf{MS-COCO} is a large-scale object detection dataset with 80 categories.
+\textbf{MS-COCO} is a challenging object detection dataset with 80 categories.
 Mean average precision (AP) is used as the major metric.
 Following common protocol\,\cite{he2019rethinking}, we use the \textit{trainval-115k} and \textit{minival-5k} subsets \textit{w.r.t.} training and evaluation.
 We denote by 1$\times$ the training for 90k iterations where learning rate is divided by 10 at 60k and 80k iterations.
 By analogy, 2$\times$ denotes 180k of iterations with milestones at 120k and 160k.
 We term the single and multi-scale training by $ss$ and $ms$ for short.

 \textbf{Pascal VOC} is a dataset with 20 classes.
 The union of \textit{trainval-2007} and \textit{trainval-2012} subsets are used for training, leaving \textit{test-2007} for validation.
 We report mAP and AP50/75 (AP with overlapping threshold $0.5$/$0.75$).
 Models are trained for $24k$ iterations with milestones at $18k$ and $22k$.